gitlabhq/gitlabhq/doc/development/testing_guide/frontend_testing.md

 GitLab uses the [Karma][karma] test runner with [Jasmine] as its test framework for our JavaScript unit and integration tests.
-We generate HTML and JSON fixtures from backend views and controllers using RSpec (see `spec/javascripts/fixtures/*.rb` for examples).
-Fixtures are served during testing by the [jasmine-jquery][jasmine-jquery] plugin.

 JavaScript tests live in `spec/javascripts/`, matching the folder structure of `app/assets/javascripts/`: `app/assets/javascripts/behaviors/autosize.js`